dentra/esphome-ewh/README.md

 ## Humidifier

-To control your Electrolux humidifier you need [USB 3.0](https://en.wikipedia.org/wiki/USB_3.0) cable to success connection.
+To control your Electrolux (Ballu and Zanussi also may work) humidifier you need [USB 3.0](https://en.wikipedia.org/wiki/USB_3.0) cable to success connection.
 Connection with USB 2.0 may work or may not, depending on your device revision.

 ![USB 3.0](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c4/USB_3.0.png/640px-USB_3.0.png?download)